Professor

 This work built upon the work previously conducted with graduate students in Tanzania and partnerships developed with St. Joseph's College in Darjeeling India.
 Dr Campbell continues to work with Manitoba Conservation in monitoring their ongoing "Bear Smart" initiative.
 Bear Smart examined cottager's attitudes towards bears and removing bear attractants on their properties.
 Results of the study are being used to guide refuse management and regulation in bear habitat both inside and outside parks and protected areas.
 His Ph.D. research on the role of earth science knowledge in interpretation, planning and management of parks identified dramatic changes in the way science is being used in support of park management.
 Building on this, Previous work includes collaborations with Dr. Kelly MacKay in a research seeking to understand the basis for support for hunting in Manitoba as well as the development of backcountry management plan for Riding Mountain National Park.
 In addition to his ongoing monitoring program.

 Dr. Campbell has maintained an ongoing field course in Banff national Park which provides students an opportunity to conduct research in partnership with the park.
-In addition to this research Dr. Campbell’s current research focusses on the relationship between pre-visit media consumption a post visit satisfaction in Nature Tourism site.
+In addition to this research Dr. Campbell’s current research focuses on the relationship between pre-visit media consumption a post visit satisfaction in Nature Tourism site.

 Current Research